Mining & Metals

 The customer wished to assemble all modules at lower elevations and requested that Mammoet jack the modules up to the required elevation before transport and setting.

 One possible approach would be to stick build these modules in place.
-However, this would have required a significant amount of time and blocking of the highway and railroad tracks, resulting in substantial impact to the public as well as excessive costs.
-Mammoet’s method of utilizing Self-Propelled Modular Transporters allowed the modules to be assembled onsite without impact to the surrounding infrastructure.
+However, this would have required a significant amount of time and blocking of the highway and railroad tracks, resulting in a substantial impact on the public as well as excessive costs.
+Mammoet’s method of utilizing Self-Propelled Modular Transporters allowed the modules to be assembled onsite without impact on the surrounding infrastructure.

-Building at a lower elevation presented safety advantages as it minimized the need for crews to work at height.
-To further minimize traffic and rail disruptions, transports took place during off peak hours (nights and weekends) and were safely completed within the allowable highway or railroad closure limitations.
+The building at a lower elevation presented safety advantages as it minimized the need for crews to work at height.
+To further minimize traffic and rail disruptions, transports took place during off-peak hours (nights and weekends) and were safely completed within the allowable highway or railroad closure limitations.